-Students in Pre-Candidacy complete a three semester Fieldwork Externship, which provides direct contact with regressed patients in mental hospitals or comparable settings, giving students the opportunity to observe extremes of pathology at the earliest levels of fixation or regression.
-The fieldwork externship provides the opportunity to learn how to develop the basic skills in establishing a therapeutic relationship with clients in regressed states.
-It fosters an ability to read the client’s contacts, responses to stimulation, and symbolic communications while observing the emotional responses induced in oneself.
+Prior to beginning psychoanalytic practice under supervision, doctoral candidates participate in a two-semester fieldwork program, which provides direct contact with regressed patients in mental hospitals or comparable settings, giving students the opportunity (a) to observe extremes of pathology at the earliest levels of fixation or regression and (b) develop basic skills for establishing a therapeutic relationship with regressed or narcissistic clients.
+The fieldwork experience fosters an ability to read the client’s contacts, responses to stimulation, and symbolic communications while observing the emotional responses induced in oneself.
 These skills are basic to working with people at all levels of functioning.
-The experience culminates in a presentation of fieldwork cases and completion of a case study paper.
+The fieldwork experience culminates in a clinical oral and written presentation of cases.

 Therapy Center Internship

-Once accepted to Candidacy, students apply to begin their Therapy Center Internship.
-During the internship, students work with three or more analytic cases (at least weekly) under supervision for the duration of Candidacy (minimally three years).
-Candidates enroll in the clinical seminar appropriate to their level of training, beginning with Case Management and progressing through advanced psychoanalytic seminars.
+After completing the fieldwork program, students apply to begin their Therapy Center Internship.
+During the internship, students work with three or more analytic cases (at least weekly) under supervision for the duration of their studies (minimally three years).
+Candidates enroll in the clinical seminar appropriate to their level of training, beginning with Case Management and progressing through advanced psychoanalytic seminars, in which they remain until graduation.
 Initially, students engage in group supervision; they then choose individual control supervisors, one of whom covers only the primary control case.
 (A “control case” is the term used for a case studied under close supervision.)

 Psychoanalysts study the unconscious level of mental functioning through making valid inferences from the stream of verbal and behavioral responses comprising human behavior, whether individually or in groups.
 Psychoanalytic research projects address a question about underlying motivation and conflict, about what leads to change in psychic functioning, about resistances to change, and a variety of other questions of interest both clinically and theoretically.
 In working with a patient, the analyst has the opportunity to make multiple observations over time under similar conditions while intruding minimally into the patient’s presentation of their experience and conflicts.
 Each case may be an in depth study, in itself contributing to the knowledge base on a particular pathology or character structure.
 Alternatively, the researcher may be interested in particular clinical phenomena best studied with a group of cases, e.g., somatization, phobias, eating disorders, or may undertake studies of particular interventions, e.g., group work with a particular diagnosis, or interpretation versus reflective techniques.

 The dissertation is an original research project making a contribution to the field or applying psychoanalytic concepts or technique to understand something in a related field.
 A three-person dissertation committee guides the student through all phases of the project, culminating in the dissertation and the presentation to the faculty in the dissertation defense.
-Recent doctoral research projects include a study of children’s unconscious resistances to learning a second language, a textual analysis study of regression and its relationship to progression in analysis, a study of the effects of trauma on Cambodian refugees escaping genocide, a single case study of the development of mentation in a psychotic child, and a study of fantasies related to analysis in a second and primary language.
+Recent doctoral research projects include a study of the unconscious motivation behind a manic patient’s actualization of a conscious fantasy, a single case study of the unconscious fantasy underlying an obsessional patient’s state of paralysis, a study of increasing resilience in first responders as a result of psychoanalytic educational intervention, and a multiple case study of underlying unconscious factors in psychosomatic disorders.

 Conferral of the Doctor of Psychoanalysis degree requires: